vsalx/ams/README.md

 npm install
 ```

-# How to run on Windows with Docker (first time only)
+# NOT AN OPTION ANYMORE!
+How to run on Windows with Docker (first time only)
 1. Virtualization of the processor must be enabled.
 See point 4 of the following link: https://docs-old.fedoraproject.org/en-US/Fedora/13/html/Virtualization_Guide/sect-Virtualization-Troubleshooting-Enabling_Intel_VT_and_AMD_V_virtualization_hardware_extensions_in_BIOS.html
 2. Enaple Hyper-V in Windows: https://blogs.technet.microsoft.com/canitpro/2015/09/08/step-by-step-enabling-hyper-v-for-use-on-windows-10/
 3. Install and run docker - https://www.docker.com/docker-windows.